mth/yeti/doc/reference.rst

 ``as``).
 Normal (non-opaque) type definitions create a mere alias, that can be used instead of the given description in type declarations and definitions.

-The compiler also tries to use available type definitions to simplify types printed in error messages.
 Type definition can have parameters that act as placeholders for types that must be provided as arguments when the definition is used.
+The compiler tries to use available type definitions to simplify types printed in error messages.

 Flexible member set types
 ----------------------------